robonomist/openaiapi/README.md

 # openaiapi

-openaiapi is a package that provides an interface to the OpenAI API.
+openaiapi is an R package that provides a comprehensive and faithful interface to the OpenAI API.
+It closely mirrors the API’s structure while offering R6 classes for convenient handling of API objects.

 ## Installation